CV

 Universiteit Leiden

-• ResMa thesis titled "Nullius In Verba: Conceptual Engineering and the Royal Society Corpus", supervised by Lauren Fonteyn and Janet Connor.
-Achieved Cum Laude Honors.
+• Thesis: "Nullius In Verba: Conceptual Engineering and the Royal Society Corpus", supervised by Lauren Fonteyn and Janet Connor.
+Achieved Cum Laude Honours.

 • 2017 - 2020